Iria Talan / RIF — Reingeniería FinancieraIria Talan / RIF

 Life insurance with cross-border succession

 With irrevocable beneficiary designation, proceeds bypass Mexican probate and reach your beneficiary directly.
 Especially valuable when your assets are in Mexico but heirs live abroad, or vice versa.
-Income-tax exempt for direct-family beneficiaries under Mexican law.
+Generally income-tax exempt for direct-family beneficiaries under Article 93 fracc.
+XXI LISR, subject to compliance with applicable fiscal requirements.

 More on wealth planning →